 The chapel is always available for prayer!
 Encouraging students to study at the center, we offer free WiFi and printing.
 There is a kitchen available for cooking, a collection of board games, various outdoor games for temperate weather fun, and a vast array of religious books to form and inspire a life of holiness and love.

 Father Kyle L. Doustou

 Father Kyle L. Doustou is the pastor of the Parish of the Resurrection of the Lord, the chaplain at the Newman Center, and the Director of Campus Ministry for the Diocese of Portland.
 A native Mainer born in Lewiston, Father Kyle graduated from Saint Dominic Regional High School in 2005.
 He received a full scholarship from and entered into the Basselin Scholars Program, an honors philosophy program at Theological College, the national seminary of The Catholic University of America in Washington, D.C., where he earned a bachelor’s degree in philosophy in 2009 and a licentiate master’s degree in philosophy in 2010.

-He continued his theological studies in Washington, D.C.
-He earned his master’s degree in theology in 2013.
+He continued his theological studies in Washington, D.C., earning a master’s degree in theology in 2013.
 After a year’s worth of canon law studies, Father Kyle completed his seminary formation.